Law (LA)

 LA 872 Advanced Legal Writing: Skills and Strategies - 2 Hours

-This course is designed to strengthen students' legal writing skills.
-Students will learn to choose the right words, organize their thoughts, and convey arguments as precisely and succinctly as possible.
-Coursework will include exercises, revisions of existing legal documents, peer editing, and several writing projects.
-The course will also review and reinforce, through additional practice, the principles of effective research and writing, including citation.
+Students strenghen legal writing skills.
+Students learn to choose the right words, organize their thoughts, and convey arguments as precisely and succinctly as possible.
+Coursework includes exercises, revisions of existing legal documents, peer editing, and several writing projects.
+Students also review and reinforce, through additional practice, the principles of effective research and writing, including citation.
 Delivery Mode: Traditional Juris Doctor.

 LA 891b Juvenile Dependency - 3 Hours